-Kenny Lake is a small agricultural community of 430 residents spread out between Mile 1 and Mile 20 along the Edgerton Highway in the Copper River Basin.
+Kenny Lake is a small agricultural community of about 200 residents spread out between Mile 1 and Mile 20 along the Edgerton Highway in the Copper River Basin.

 About Kenny Lake

-The scenic location of Kenny Lake has many visitors taking a break from the road to enjoy the view.
+The scenic location of Kenny Lake invites many visitors to take a break from the road to enjoy the view.
 The mighty Copper River parallels the Edgerton Highway, and 14,163-foot Mount Wrangell dominates the wilderness horizon.

 Things to do